curtispmartin/Education/ADSChE/README.md

 # ADSChE
 New & improved course in applied data science for chemical engineers, w/ an emphasis on pharmaceuticals.
 Written fully in Python, except where applicable.
-Course material is designed to be largely independent, w/ a few exceptions:
+Course material is designed to be largely independent & modular, though some content is more fundamental than others.
-- Programming is a requirement to implement any method.
-The Python lectures should be covered first.
+Such lessons which are marked w/ a plus-sign (+).
-- Within each module, the content is self-contained but linear.
+Lessons which are important but which are (IMHO) often overlooked are marked w/ an asterisk (*).

 Course is still very much in development.